 Alta Peak Trail

-This strenuous hike is one that goes seven miles one way, meaning to and from is going to be a good 14 mile-long round trip.
+This strenuous hike is one that goes seven miles one way, meaning to and from is going to be a good 14-mile round trip.
 It is a trail that is considered by many to be one of “the best” day hikes in the park.
 At a whopping 11,204 feet in elevation, Alta Peak offers its visitors jaw-dropping vistas of the High Sierra and beyond.
 On a nice, clear day you can even see all the way to Mount Whitney!

 Guided Snowshoe Walks